 North Korea Peace Museum at Panmunjom

 The North Korea Peace Museum is one room containing three tables.
 The guides stress they are all the originals, still exactly as left since 1953 with the addition of the armistice agreements and flags within glass casings, of course.
 A funny observation I couldn’t help but make is that the ‘original’ encased UN flag looked to have seen better days, a little worse for wear after this long.
-That’s expected, but meanwhile, the North Korean flag on the other table was an absolute cracker, looking brand spanking new, Not even a fade in colour.
-I didn’t question why because I already knew the answer: The superior materials that go into the local North Korean product.
-Clearly.
+That’s expected, but meanwhile, the North Korean flag on the other table was an absolute cracker, looking brand spanking new, not even a fade in colour.
+I didn’t question why because I already knew the answer: It was the superior materials that go into the local North Korean product, clearly.

 The word ‘objective’ isn’t one I’d use to describe the museum, not that I expected otherwise.
-On the walls Americans are shown with their hands up in surrender — there is ‘evidence’ of American aggression and spy activities, Korean People’s Army soldiers training and on the battlefield defiantly, civilian celebration and endearment to the cause, and, of course, Kim Il-Sung spreading his political wings by shaking hands, signing documents and leading his party to victory and the armistice finale.
-Kim Jong-Il also has his own wall dedicated to his visit shown in bright colour photography.
-This visit by the Supreme Leader is recorded by date and time and presented with pride as you walk in the door.
+On the walls Americans are shown with their hands up in surrender, there is ‘evidence’ of American aggression and spy activities, Korean People’s Army soldiers shown training and on the battlefield defiantly, grayscale images of civilian celebration and endearment to the cause, and, of course, pictures of Kim Il-Sung doing what he did best, spreading his political wings by shaking hands, signing documents and leading his party to victory and the armistice finale.
+Kim Jong-Il also has his own wall dedicated to the visit he made, shown in bright colour photography.
+This visit by the Supreme Leader is recorded by date and time and hits you in the face as you walk in the door.

-Exhibits of physical items (or evidence as the guides describe it) cluttered the perimeter of the room below the photos and were filled with American and South Korean war materials.
+Exhibits of physical items (or evidence as the guides will describe them) cluttered the perimeter of the room below the photos and were filled with American and South Korean war materials.